brozeph/settings-lib/readme.md

 # Settings Library

+This library intends to allow configuration settings from multiple config sources to be combined, in layers, starting with a base configuration, adding environment settings to that and finally applying command line settings.

-A simple library intended to make combining the information from multiple config sources together simple and easy for applications.
-While developing code, this module allows for the creation of a base configuration file that specifies all the core data necessary to operate in a local environment.
-Subsequent configuration file overrides can be applied either via a NODE_ENV setting or via command line switch (or both).
+This module allows an application to specify a base configuration file that contains settings necessary for development.
+Subsequent configuration file overrides can be applied to override configuration settings in the base config, either via NODE_ENV, other environment variables, via command line switches or all of the above.

 ## Usage